top of page

 Yes—your budget isn’t set in stone, but it is our guiding framework.
 If something changes—your priorities, the scope, or pricing from vendors — we can:

-Rebalance within the existing budget Swap a few items, adjust materials, or phase certain pieces so we stay inside your original investment.
+Swap a few items, adjust materials, or phase certain pieces so we stay inside your original investment.

-Formally increase or decrease the budget If you decide to add rooms, upgrade finishes, or scale back the scope, we’ll revise the budget, show you the impact, and get your approval before moving forward.
+If you decide to add rooms, upgrade finishes, or scale back the scope, we’ll revise the budget, show you the impact, and get your approval before moving forward.

-Keep you updated in real time As quotes come in, we compare them to the plan and let you know if we’re under, on, or over—so you can decide how to adjust.
+As quotes come in, we compare them to the plan and let you know if we’re under, on, or over—so you can decide how to adjust.

 The key is communication: if we talk about changes early, we can usually adapt the budget without sacrificing the overall vision of your project.